 - For negligent acts or omissions to have caused an offence, they must have contributed significantly to the death, or have been a substantial and operating cause of the death.
 It does not need to be the sole cause.
 The benchmark is whether the act or omission as exercised by an ordinary person as a matter of common sense may be considered to have caused the death.

 - There are no time limits with respect to acts or omissions (think of situations where a person is exposed to substances like asbestos at work, and then that person dies because of illness suffered as a result of that workplace exposure years later).

 Procedure and Penalties

-Deaths that may be the subject of workplace manslaughter will be investigated by WorkSafe Victoria and Victoria Police.
+Deaths that may be the subject of workplace or industrial manslaughter will be investigated by WorkSafe Victoria and Victoria Police.
 WorkSafe will have carriage of the matter until the matter proceeds to trial, at which time the Office of Public Prosecutions will assume responsibility for the prosecution.

 The offence of workplace manslaughter must be dealt with by a trial before judge and jury in the Supreme Court of Victoria.
 A criminal trial is a high stakes adversarial situation which calls for specialised criminal defence expertise.

 If convicted of workplace manslaughter, the following penalties apply:

 - A maximum of 25 years imprisonment for individuals; and